-Turkish currency drops to record low against dollar
+Turkish currency hits record low amid Erdogan concerns

 The Turkish Central Bank is under pressure to hold an emergency meeting to sharply increase rates before a scheduled monetary policy meeting on June 7, but is seen to be reluctant as President Recep Tayyip Erdogan wants rates low.
 Higher rates can support a currency and ease inflation, but also hinder economic growth by making borrowing more expensive.

 The lira has lost more than 20 percent of its value against the dollar since the start of the year.
+The risk is that will increase the price of imports, making Turkish people effectively poorer.
+It could also encourage more investors to pull their money out if they expect that the value of their investments to drop as the currency declines.

 Most Read Business Stories